 So many women are looking for education and support to navigate this change, and it is almost overwhelming.

 That’s why I created my Become a Menopause Coach programme.

 If you are an employer, or someone looking to help people to successfully navigate their menopause, there is a huge opportunity for you to make a difference.
 If you’d like to hear more about the difference you could make, then have a read of Donna’s menopause journey in ’Acceptance, Understanding and the Big Shift’

 Find out more about my Menopause Coaching programme here .
-The next course runs September 2022 to March 2023, click here to register your interest or if you want to book a call to talk through it, I'd love to hear from you.
+The next course begins in March 2023, click here to register your interest or if you want to book a call to talk through it, I'd love to hear from you.